Where & How to Invest in Cardano (ADA) in 2023

 It’s worth mentioning here that if you want to use this Cardano investment strategy, you will need to buy the coin from a reliable source first.
 Ideally, crypto exchanges and broker platforms serve as the best places to procure any type of cryptocurrency, including Cardano.
 Although brokers mostly facilitate trading activity through derivative products on their sites, there are some who also allow actual sale/purchase of crypto assets.
 Please be aware that since you’d be buying ownership of Cardano, you’ll need a secure crypto wallet to store your ADA coins.

 There are many ways you can buy Cardano on the Internet today.
-In order to make this task easier for you, our team has created some dedicated pages which detail the best ways of buying Cardano, using popular payment options like credit card, debit card and PayPal.
+In order to make this task easier for you, our team has created some dedicated pages which detail the best ways of buying Cardano, using popular payment options like credit cards, debit cards and PayPal.
 You can find links to each one of these pages below.
 That being said, please know that the availability of these payment options will depend entirely on the local crypto laws applicable in your state/country.
 You may need to pay certain transaction costs too.

 - Buy Cardano